-Blair, that rascally nephew, and the same last name as everyone else in this educational story, lived with my son and I for a time after my mother died, abused him a couple of times when I was gone (not sexually, thank goodness, just throwing things at him in fits of temper), and then moved out on the sly in the middle of the night, taking a lot of my things with him.
+Blair, that rascally nephew, with the same last name as everyone else in this educational story, lived with my son and I for a time after my mother died, abused him a couple of times when I was gone (not sexually, thank goodness, just throwing things at him in fits of temper), and then moved out on the sly in the middle of the night, taking a lot of my things with him.
 Now that’s “disappearing to wherever you went dot, dot, dot.”

-By way of explanation and resolution, he left me a scrawled message written in lipstick on the bathroom mirror that said, “Pray to God you never see me again.”
+By way of explanation and resolution, he left a scrawled message written in lipstick on the bathroom mirror that said, “Pray to God you never see me again.”
 Lipsticks are expensive and that really ticked me off.
 Use your own lipstick, dude.

 We haven’t spoken since, but you knew that, didn’t you?